 A fair catch in football is a signal the returner can make to allow him to catch the ball on a kickoff or punt without being hindered by players on the opposing team.
 A fair catch is signaled by waving an arm in the air while the ball is in flight.
 If a player from the opposing team makes contact with a player who has called for a fair catch during a punt or kickoff, the player who made the contact will be penalized for fair catch interference, which is a 15 yard penalty.

 The returner can signal a fair catch when returning a kickoff or punt.
-On a fair catch, the returner asks for a unhindered attempt at catching the kick.
-To signal a fair catch, the returner will hold his arm up into the air.
+On a fair catch, the returner asks for an unhindered attempt at catching the kick.
+To signal a fair catch, the returner will hold his arm up in the air.

 On a fair catch, the return ends immediately when the returner catches the ball.